simonmichael/hledger/doc/PLAN-lots.md

 (again across all accounts, to be safe) and report an error otherwise.

 There are multiple lot selection (AKA reduction) methods:
-FIFO, LIFO, HIFO, AVERAGE, and SPECID at least.
-All methods are per-account.
+FIFO, LIFO, HIFO, AVERAGE, SPECID, and their global validation variants (FIFOALL, LIFOALL, HIFOALL, AVERAGEALL).
+Base methods are per-account.
+*ALL variants select per-account but validate against the global ordering.
 We should assume the method can be vary/be configured in a relatively fine-grained way - per account, per commodity, per time period, perhaps even per posting.
 In future we might want to add a {!METHOD, ...} part inside the lot syntax,